rwaldron/tc39-notes/es8/2017-03/mar-21.md

 ## 10.i.h Intl.Segmenter (requesting stage 3)

 DE: Unicode also defines an algorithm for finding breaks between words and sentences, which CLDR tailors per locale.
 On [slide #4](https://docs.google.com/presentation/d/1BnVToKOybjLh7IPa6k1i1ruLysFDKIVgo5heU1qb7CM) there are new methods that allow you to jump to the next segment.
 Previously it provided forward or reverse iteration through a string.
 We decided to wait for users to ask for an improved API.
 So I changed the API to have preceeding and following.
 Also to define break type.
-It's at stage 2 right now and now that the API is closer to being finalized I want to ask for more reviewers.
+It's at stage 2 right now, and now that the API is closer to being finalized I want to ask for more reviewers.

 CP: I can review.